 6400 Bixby Hill Road

 Long Beach, California 90815

-Satwiwa Native American Cultural Center is located at the Ranch Sierra Vista Ranger Station in the Santa Monica Mountain Recreation Area in Newbury Park, north of Los Angeles.
+Satwiwa Native American Indian Cultural Center is located at the Ranch Sierra Vista Ranger Station in the Santa Monica Mountain Recreation Area in Newbury Park, which is north of Los Angeles.
 The building is operated by the park system, but exhibits and programs are created by the Friends of Satwiwa, including local Chumash and Tongva Indians.
-Outdoor programs are often held near the kiche, a domed dwelling built by local Chumash and Tongva volunteers in the traditional style.
+Outdoor programs are often held near the kiche, which is a domed dwelling built by local Chumash and Tongva volunteers in the traditional style.

 Native American Art Stores

 The museums and some of the cultural centers above have gift shops, but there are also independent gift shops specializing in American Indian Art.
 These include Indian Art Center of California in Studio City, Raindance at Shoreline Village in Long Beach, and the Native Collection at the Westside Pavilion in Los Angeles.

 Many local venues host a variety of public events that showcase Native American culture, most of which occur in November for Native American Heritage month.
 Keep in mind that there are also other events throughout the year.

 Additionally, many of the community colleges and universities host powwows sponsored by their Native American student organizations.
 The largest powwow in the L.A. area is organized by the Southern California Indian Center, which is a social service organization.
 Another annual gathering is the Moompetam Gathering of Coastal Indians at the Aquarium of the Pacific in Long Beach.